TyrangYang/TyrangYang_blog_jekyll/_posts/2019-09-03-software-development-1.md

 6. Refactoring - Not changing the behavior and update the code
 7. Pair Programming
 8. Collective ownership - Everyone not knows everything but knows something about every part
 9. Continuous integration - integrate and test frequently.
-Ruduce problem and easy to find who break the code
+Reduce problem and easy to find who break the code
 10. Sustainable pace - not work too hard
-11. Whole team - customer is memeber of team
+11. Whole team - customer is member of team
 12. Coding standard